Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 What’s the Length of Sick Leave in Ontario?

-A few other key things to note:
+A few other key details:

 Sick Leave Notice Requirements